Henri Rabaud: Early years

+Paris Conservatoire

+Following the retirement of Gabriel Fauré as director of the Conservatoire in 1920, Rabaud was appointed as his successor.
+Although he revered Fauré and admired his music – he made the standard orchestral arrangement of Fauré's Dolly Suite in 1906 – he differed greatly from his predecessor in his musical outlook.
+Fauré, on being appointed in 1905, had radically changed the administration and curriculum, introducing compositions by the most modern composers, taboo under his predecessors.
+Rabaud did not share Fauré's progressive views, declaring "modernism is the enemy".

+Despite that dictum, Rabaud was not invariably hostile to innovative compositions by the younger generation.
+He was a mentor to the Conservatoire student Olivier Messiaen, and – an exceptional honour at the time – conducted the student orchestra in a performance of Messaien's Le Banquet céleste.
+After Messaien graduated, Rabaud frequently invited him to set exams and serve as juror for Conservatoire competitions.
+Other students during Rabaud's tenure included Jehan Alain, Jean Casadesus, Annie d'Arco, Maurice Duruflé, Henri Dutilleux, Maurice Gendron, Monique Haas, André Navarra and Paul Tortelier.

+Rabaud's staff included Paul Dukas, Henri Büsser and Jean Roger-Ducasse (composition), Henri Dallier (harmony), Marcel Dupré (organ), Marguerite Long (piano), Marcel Moyse (flute), Claire Croiza (singing) and Louis Laloy (music history).
+After the outbreak of the Second World War and the German invasion of France, Rabaud sought to protect Jewish members of the faculty, including Lazare Lévy and André Bloch, but fearful that the Nazis would close the Conservatoire if he did not comply, he collaborated with the occupying authorities to the extent of supplying details of staff, and later of students, who were Jews or of Jewish family.
+Among the faculty members dismissed by the Vichy government on racial grounds was Bloch, whom Messaien succeeded as professor of harmony.

+Rabaud retired from the Conservatoire in 1941 and retired to Neuilly-sur-Seine, where he died on 11 September 1949, at the age of 75.

 Compositions

 Rabaud's cantata Daphné won the Premier Grand Prix de Rome in 1894.
 His opéra comique Mârouf, savetier du Caire combines the Wagnerian and the exotic.
 He wrote other operas, including L'appel de la mer based on J. M. Synge's Riders to the Sea, as well as incidental music and film scores, such as the 1925 score for Joueur d'échecs (Chess Player).

 Orchestral music by Rabaud includes a Divertissement on Russian songs, an Eglogue, a Virgilian poem for orchestra, as well as the symphonic poem La procession nocturne, his best known orchestral work, still occasionally revived and recorded.
 He also wrote music for chorus and orchestra and two symphonies.

-His chamber music includes several works for cello and piano as well as a Solo de concours for clarinet and piano — a virtuosic competition piece written in 1901 for Conservatoire contests.
+His chamber music includes several works for cello and piano as well as a Solo de concours for clarinet and piano — a competition piece written in 1901 for Conservatoire contests.

-Conservative as a composer, he was known for his mantra, "modernism is the enemy."